St-yx/AMNIVUM/README.md

 ## Architecture Overview

-AMNIVUM is the technical stack that produces Violet.
+AMNIVUM is the technical stack that "produces" Violet.
 It consists of independent modules communicating asynchronously via a central message queue.
 No module calls another directly — they publish and subscribe, which keeps latency predictable and the system extensible.

 ```
                        ┌───────────────┐